 The best way to do that, of course, is through the use of a video monitoring system.
 While there are lots of different options when you’re shopping for a video management system, finding one that includes open architecture, bandwidth management, cloud connectivity, and enterprise-level deployment options gives the retailer the best chance of success.

 The requirements for use of a VMS can vary by state, and sometimes at the county and municipal levels.
 Some jurisdictions require video recording in the parking lot of a retail store, while others mandate that the product be displayed clearly on the countertop before it’s purchased for a clear camera view of the product and the person making the purchase.
-Regardless, here are four technology considerations when investing in a VMS system for retail cannabis.
+Regardless, here are three technology considerations when investing in a VMS system for retail cannabis.

 Open architecture means the VMS can connect to any IP camera or analog, giving retailers the option to build or retrofit their systems without being tied to a single brand or manufacturer for the security solutions deployed.
 This not only includes cameras, but also point of sale systems, access control and building automation.
 For startup or established facilities, such as stand-alone operations or multi-state operators, looking to gain their footing in the increasingly competitive cannabis market, an open platform VMS also gives cannabis businesses the flexibility to easily change out cameras or add higher resolution models if local requirements on video surveillance change over time.